PabloAceG/sorting-algorithms/README.md

 Also known as **bin sort**, is a sorting algorithm that works by distributing elements into buckets and then applying sorting on each individual bucket.
-The time complexity of the algorithm depends on the sorting algorithm of the buckets.
+The time complexity of the algorithm depends on the sorting  log(n)algorithm of the buckets.

 For this implementation, it has been selected